HMS Blanche (H47): Career

 Blanche was assigned to the 19th Destroyer Flotilla when World War II began and spent the next two months escorting convoys and patrolling in the Channel and North Sea.
 The ship and her sister Basilisk were escorting the minelayer Adventure on the morning of 13 November in the Thames Estuary when they entered a minefield laid the night before by several German destroyers.
 Adventure and Blanche both struck mines; the latter lost all power and capsized at 0950.
 One man was killed and twelve more were wounded.
 She was the first British destroyer sunk by the Germans during the war.
-SS_Ponzano, a cargo ship, hit a mine in the same minefield that morning.